-Draft guidelines for the preparation of the country specific EcAp monitoring programme for biodiversity and NIS
+Guidelines for the preparation of country specific ecosystem approach monitoring programme for biodiversity and NIS

 For environmental and economic reasons, this document is printed in a limited number.
 Delegates are kindly requested to bring their copies to meetings and not to request additional copies.